 Every day, we read about children and teenagers who succumb to drugs or violence, or who drift aimlessly through life without motivation or direction.
 However, many of those same youth, even those in desperate circumstances, would like to become involved in programs and projects that will have a positive impact on their communities and their lives.

-A mentoring program is an excellent way to guide these children and teenagers to lead productive lives.
+A mentoring program is an excellent way to guide these children and teenagers to lead productive, healthy, and safe lives.
 But participation in a mentoring program, like anything else, may not be for everyone.
 Developing a solid recruitment strategy will help your organization identify and approach the children who will benefit most from your program.

 Whom should you recruit?